strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 #### Using filters

-Right above the list view, a **Filters** button is displayed.
+Right above the list view table, on the left side of the interface, a **Filters** button is displayed.
 It allows to set one or more condition-based filters, which add to one another (i.e. if you set several conditions, only the entries that match all the conditions will be displayed).

 To set a new filter: